MartinKjunior/nimo-website/index.md

 # NeuroImaging and MOdelling group

-Our research focusses on development and application neuroimaging and modelling approaches to study brain physiology.
+Our research focusses on development and application of neuroimaging and modelling approaches to study brain physiology.

 {% include section.html %}